Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 STAS consists of an agent and a collector.

-The agent monitors AD domain controller for user logon event, which is Windows Event ID 4768, and sends it to the collector UDP port 5566 (#1, and #2 in diagram logon.type2.png)
+The agent monitors the AD domain controller for the user login event, which is Windows Event ID 4768, and sends it to the collector UDP port 5566 (#1 and #2 in diagram logon.type2.png)

-Sophos Firewall lookups the username in AD domain controller to retrieve group, email address, and more details of the user. (#5 in diagram logon.type2.png)
+Sophos Firewall looks up the username in the AD domain controller to get the group, email address, and more user details. (#5 in diagram logon.type2.png)

-Then the user will be displayed on Sophos Firewall as STAS live user. (#6 in diagram logon.type2.png)
+Then, the user will be displayed on Sophos Firewall as a live STAS user. (#6 in diagram logon.type2.png)

-User detected in such way is known as STAS logon type 2.
+User detected in such a way is known as STAS logon type 2.

 Diagram: logon.type2.png